vegasjj/exp-net-fundamentals-2025-Q2/projects/week2/forward-proxy-with-squid/Journal.md

 ![AWS console showing networking configuration](./assets/forward-proxy-4.png)

-Let me know when you have completed these steps to continue with more complex features.
+Please let me know when you have completed these steps to continue with more complex features.